empty0845/DetectXiaoZhuan-WeChat/README.md

 ## Related Repositories

 - [Backend](https://github.com/empty0845/DetectXiaoZhuan-Backend.git): The backend service that runs the pre-trained model, providing data and results to the front-end.
-- [Dataset](https://github.com/empty0845/DetectXiaoZhuan-Dataset.git): The dataset used for training the model, although the model is already pre-trained and available for use in the backend.
+- [Dataset](https://github.com/empty0845/DetectXiaoZhuan-Dataset.git): This repository provides the dataset used to train the models.
+While pre-trained models are already included in the project for direct use in the backend, the dataset is publicly available here for users interested in training or fine-tuning the models themselves.

 ## **Setup Instructions**